This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Compass Surveying”.

 1. The direction of a line relative to a given meridian is called:

-2. How many types of compass are used in surveying?
+2. How many types of a compass are used in surveying?

 Explanation: The two compass types used in surveying are Prismatic Compass and Surveyor’s Compass.
 Prismatic Compass is most commonly used one for surveying.